Skip to main content

 What’s the difference between A, B, and private lenders for self-employed?

-A = banks/monolines (best rates, strictest income docs, usually 2+ years BFS).
-B = alt-A lenders like Home Trust, Equitable, Haventree, MCAN (looser income docs, +50-150 bps rate premium, 1-year BFS often accepted).
-Private = MIC or individual lender (asset-based, no income docs in some cases, +200-500 bps but very fast and flexible).
+A = banks and monolines: best rates (3.50%–4.19% in July 2026), strictest income docs, usually 2+ years BFS.
+B = alt-A lenders like Home Trust, Equitable, Haventree and MCAN: looser income docs, one year of history often accepted, 4.69%–7.00% over the same period plus a 1%–2% lender fee.
+Private = a MIC or individual lender: asset-based, often no income docs, averaging 9.6% in Q3 2025 with 1%–3% in fees, but fast and flexible.
 We model all three for every BFS file.

 Can I include dividend income from my corporation?